sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

 it was built at the time the most recent stable release of SageMath was made.

-Information and details regarding supported platforms may have become afterwards and can be found in the section "Availability and installation help" of the `release tour <https://wiki.sagemath.org/ReleaseTours>`_ for each SageMath release.
+More up-to-date information and details regarding supported platforms may have become available afterwards and can be found in the section "Availability and installation help" of the
+`release tour <https://wiki.sagemath.org/ReleaseTours>`_ for each SageMath release.